MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/esent-event-327-326.md

 ---
 # ESENT Event ID 327 and 326 fill up the Application log

-This article provides a solution to an issue where ESENT Event ID 327 and 326 are filled up the Application log file.
+This article provides a solution to an issue where ESENT Event IDs 327 and 326 are filled up the Application log file.

 _Original product version:_ &nbsp; Windows Server 2019, Windows Server 2016
 _Original KB number:_ &nbsp; 2900773